OpenNews/srccon/scholarships.md

 ## Who Should Apply
 * Anyone who is part of the journalism code community
 * Anyone interested in learning more about the journalism code community
-* People of color, women, and other under-represented groups in technology are strongly encouraged to apply
+* People of color, women, and other underrepresented groups in technology are strongly encouraged to apply

 ## How to Apply
 The application will be part of our call for participation form.

 ## When Notifications Go Out
-Notifications for scholarships will go out alongisde other notifications as part of the call for participation.
+Notifications for scholarships will go out alongside other notifications as part of the call for participation.

 ## What Happens After SRCCON
 You tell us how it went!
 We&rsquo;ll send you a short followup survey and will be excited to check out any blog posts or code repos that come out of your participation at SRCCON.